chasmack/hummaps-admin/README.md

 the production hummaps datebase.
 The production hummaps database resides in a schema named *hummaps* of a PostgreSQL database named *production*.
-A second schema named *hummaps-staging* is used to store production tables and intermediary tables and functions before the production tables are copied to *hummaps*.
+A second schema named *hummaps_staging* is used to store production and staging tables and sql helper functions before the production tables are copied to *hummaps*.

 The structure of *hummaps* is described by the [Hummaps ER Diagram](https://github.com/chasmack/hummaps-admin/blob/master/docs/hummaps_ER.pdf).